osghaffar/osghaffar.github.io/CGSPosts/computationaltheoryofmind.md

 Frank Rosenblatt, in his seminal paper titled, "The Perceptron: A Probablistic Model for Information Storage and Organization in the Brain", proposed exactly this -- a way to mathematically represent the behavior of a neuron probabilistically, particularly in a way that could be used computationally:

 <blockquote>
 The theory has been developed for a hypothetical nervous system, or machine, called a <i>perceptron</i>.
 The perceptron is designed to illustrate some of the fundamental properties of intelligent systems in general, without becoming too deeply enmeshed in the special, and frequently unknown, conditions which hold for particular biological organisms.
-The analogy between the perceptron and biological systems should be readily apparent to the reader.[3]
+The analogy between the perceptron and biological systems should be readily apparent to the reader.<sup><a href="#footnote9">[9]</a></sup>
 </blockquote>

 In other words, one can represent some of the functions done by the "brain", but in a general way that need not worry about the specifics of particular biological structures, some of which might not even be known (as is the case now, and certainly was the case when Rosenblatt published the paper).
 However, as he notes, these similarities are enough that a person will be able to recognize them.